eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ```

 > [!TIP]
-> If more than one `popSigner` are passed to function `request`
-> multiple instances of the credential will be issued, provided that
-> credential issuer supports batch issuance.
+> Provided that credential issuer supports batch issuance, to request the issuance of multiple instances of the credential,
+> use a JWT-based proof or an Attestation proof that contains a KeyAttestationJWT with multiple attested keys.

 > [!NOTE]
 >
-> Library evaluates if proofs are needed to be sent
+> Library evaluates if proofs are needed to be sent based on the credential's configuration.
-> - If pop signers are provided from caller.
-> - If the requested credential's configuration states so.
 >
-> If issuer advertises a nonce endpoint library will use it to include a nonce in the generated proofs.
+> If issuer advertises a nonce endpoint, library will use it to include a nonce in the generated proof.

 #### Place credential request next steps